edmiyatake/CodeGolfStyle/README.md

-# TermFreqGolf - Code Golf Style
+# TopWordFrequency Program - Code Golf Style

 ## Overview
-`TermFreqGolf.java` is a compact, minimalist Java program written in a **Code Golf** style.
+`Seven.java` is a compact, minimalist Java program written in a **Code Golf** style.
 The main goal of this implementation is **brevity**—expressing functionality in as few lines of code as possible while still producing correct output.

 This version:
 - Loads stop words in a single chained expression.